 DEFINE YOUR DREAM What if you could travel forward in time?
-Describe a day in your life in this future world Where are you, what are you doing, who are you with?
-What work are you doing?
-What if you could hear the words spoken in your eulogy?
-What successes would you want to b remembered by, what glowing attributes would you want them to describe you?
-What would yo be known for?
-How have your innate gifts contributed to the world?
+Describe a day in your life in this future world.
+What you, what are you doing, who are you with?
+What work are you doing? ıere What work are you doing? your eulogy?
+What successes would you want to be you want them to describe you?
+What would you be